‘General Hospital’ Spoilers & Speculation: Port Charles Folks Hit The Road, Fans Suspect An Accident’s Ahead

 General Hospital spoilers know that car accidents or vehicle issues tend to be central to big developments for those in Port Charles.
-The baby swap came after Obrecht escaped during a car accident and Maxie’s baby was born after vehicle issues with Peter.
+The baby swap came after Obrecht escaped during a car accident, and Maxie’s baby was born after vehicle issues with Peter.
 Then there’s Morgan, who supposedly died after a car explosion.

 During Wednesday’s episode, several key Port Charles residents were talking about trips or places they needed to head.
-Oscar, Josslyn, Cameron, and another friend are secretly planning a day trip to Niagara Falls and Franco needs to be transported to Ferncliff.
-Sam and Shiloh are talking about heading somewhere and Maxie and Peter are making their way out of town to get a rush DNA test done.
+Oscar, Josslyn, Cameron, and another friend are secretly planning a day trip to Niagara Falls, and Franco needs to be transported to Ferncliff.
+Sam and Shiloh are talking about heading somewhere, and Maxie and Peter are making their way out of town to get a rush DNA test done.

 With all of those people on the road at once, it seems almost guaranteed that there will be a wreck of some sort.
 One theory floating around is that Jordan might be hit in an accident and unable to confirm that Franco’s guilty plea was a plan she concocted.